MetalBlockchain/metal-docs/docs/nodes/maintain/node-backup-and-restore.md

 :::

 NodeID is a unique identifier that differentiates your node from all the other peers on the network.
 It's a string formatted like `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD`.
 You can look up the technical background of how the NodeID is constructed [here](../../specs/cryptographic-primitives.md#tls-addresses).
-In essence, NodeID is defined by two files:
+In essence, NodeID is defined by three files:

 - `staker.crt`
 - `staker.key`
+- `signer.key`

 In the default installation, they can be found in the working directory, specifically in `~/.metalgo/staking/`.
 All we need to do to recreate the node on another machine is to run a new installation with those same two files.